• Art magazine

 Exhaustion / sloping energy level

-A lack of sleep can affect creativity and energy and lead to feelings of overload or helplessness that negatively affect creative It is difficult to develop innovative ideas when you feel like a zombie.
+Lack of sleep can affect creativity and energy, leading to feelings of overwhelm or helplessness, negatively influencing creative thinking.
+It's hard to develop innovative ideas when you feel like a zombie.

 It is no coincidence that some of the most creative minds regularly make naps.
 In addition to the recommended 10 hours of sleep a night, Albert Einstein regularly treated himself to short naps.